 - Outline goals and tasks and expectations: You can’t focus on the what of the work, if you don’t know what it is.
 Outlining the goal for the project and the tasks required to complete it, rather than just creating vague assignments, gives teams a clearer idea of expectations, a way to understand progress.

-- Assign task clearly: accountability is key in a results-only environment, so making it clear who is assigned what is vital.
-Once you have outlined the tasks, make it clear, whether through virtual meeting, messaging, or a project management system, who is responsible for each task.
+- Assign tasks clearly: accountability is key in a results-only environment, so making it clear who is assigned what is vital.
+Once you have outlined the tasks, make it clear, whether through the virtual meetings, messaging, or a project management system, who is responsible for each task.

 - Show your progress: being productive is more important than looking productive.
 In a results-focused team, your progress isn’t logged by how many hours you sit at your desk, or how few breaks you take.
 Progress is measured by the tasks you accomplish.
 Whether at a desk in a cubicle for eight strictly defined hours, at a home office at 2 a.m., or from a cafe early in the morning in another time zone, the measurement of success is that the work gets done.
 Being able to check off that a task is accomplished, send a status update, or check-in another way, shows your team that the work is being done.